-ARGONAFTIS Donkey Farm location: The farm is located in 19 hectares of land approximately 30 km East of Paphos in the Xeros river valley, one of the most untouched and tranquil parts of the island.
-The beautiful landscape, the variety of plants and wild life and the authentic sounds of Nature in this area, makes it the perfect setting for nature lovers.
-Our facilities attempt to blend in with the natural environment.
-Stone & wood are the main materials and we can accommodate up to 160 people for lunch or dinner during winter months, and 300 people or more in the summer.
+The Argonaftis Donkey Farm is located on 19 hectares of land, 30 km East of Paphos in the Xeros river valley – one of the most untouched and tranquil parts of the island.
+The beautiful landscape and the variety of fauna and flora makes it the perfect setting for nature lovers.
+Our facilities attempt to blend in with the natural environment, using stone & wood as the main constructive materials.

 Today, Argonaftis has drafted this bus to transfer all the adventurous Donkey Riders down to the Farm, a 15-minute journey through picturesque landscape dotted with orange groves.

-Donkey Riding: All visitors will have a chance to meet and pet the friendly baby donkeys before a demonstration and a safety briefing will take place about how to ride & control the Cyprus Donkey.
-Each rider will be assessed according to his/her weight & will be given the appropriate donkey.
-Then we will start our ride that will take us for about 25 minutes through the riverbed and along country tracks passing local shepherds with the flocks of grazing sheep and goats.
-The entire Donkey Ride is conducted under the watchful supervision of our professional staff to ensure safety and comfort for all.)
+All visitors will have a chance to meet and pet the friendly donkeys before the demonstrational safety briefing on how to ride the Cyprus Donkey.
+Each rider will be given the appropriate donkey to suit their height and weight, then we will begin the 25-minute ride to the Sindi Monastery, through the riverbed and along country tracks passing local shepherds with their flocks of grazing sheep and goats.
+Once at the monastery, we will have an approximate 20-minute break for guiding, light refreshments and free time to explore on your own.

-The “Party”: After the meal we will entertain you with Greek and Cypriot music & dancing, including the famous sirtaki, which will tempt you to join in.
-The Argonaftis Donkey Farm team will be there to entertain you and to make sure that all your questions and requests will be fulfilled.
-We go on with some Latin and English music before turning back to some slow and romantic music where you can dance the night away under the stars.
+Following the meal, we will entertain you with traditional Greek and Cypriot music and dancing, including the famous sirtaki which will tempt you to join in.
+The party then continues with international music where you can dance the night away under the stars.

-Certificate: A diploma will be handed out to every participant who completed all the ‘tests’: zivania drinking, sirtaki dancing, and donkey riding.
-Take it home as a souvenir and as proof that you were initiated into traditional Cyprus village culture, and that you were able to capture the original spirit of the island.
+A diploma will be handed out to every participant who completed all the ‘tests’: zivania drinking, sirtaki dancing, and donkey riding.
+Take it home as a souvenir and as proof that you were initiated into traditional Cyprus village culture, and that you were able to capture the authentic spirit of the island.